 Review the list below or review the example CSV file.

-Every student file you upload must have these eight fields:
+Every student file you upload must have these seven fields:

 email_address: This is the basic identifier for each user in Handshake.
 This must be unique for each user - meaning that the same email cannot be tied to two student accounts.
 As a security measure, the .edu domain must belong to your institution.
 If your students do not use .edu emails, you can use a generic (.gmail.com, etc) address.